vuhuy/Attachments/README.md

 - `$wgAttachmentsShowLinkForm` (boolean)
   Whether or not the external link form should be shown.
 Defaults to `true`.
 - `$wgAttachmentsShowInNamespaces` (boolean)
   Whether or not a link to the attachments should be shown in the namespaces (page, discussion).
-Defaults to `false`.
+Defaults to `true`.
 - `$wgAttachmentsShowInViews` (boolean)
   Whether or not an 'add attachments' link should be shown in the views (read, edit source, view history).
-Defaults to `false`.
+Defaults to `true`.
 - `$wgAttachmentsShowEmptySection` (boolean)
   Whether or not to show certain elements when there are no attachments for a page.
-Defaults to `false`.
+Defaults to `true`.

 ## Credits